 In normal circumstances, sebaceous glands create sebum, which is an oily substance intended to lubricate the skin and prevent dryness and irritation.
 However, in circumstances of hyperactivity, there is an overproduction of sebum in the sebaceous gland, and this causes buildup and blockage within the glands and nearby follicles.
 The blockage then causes a comedo, also known as a whitehead or blackhead, that can then result in anaerobic conditions (Lack of oxygen) within the glands.
 This anaerobic environment encourages the multiplication of the bacteria Propionibacterium Acne (P. Acne) and can cause inflammation and infection of the comedones.
 As a result, the characteristics of acne lesions change.

-This overview is a simplified and abridged explanation of the various steps involved in the formation of acne.
-However, it does demonstrate that there are numerous conditions that need to be met for acne to form, and acne in itself has numerous stages and manifests in different possible ways.
+This is a simplified explanation of the complex processes at play during the formation of acne.
+However, it does point to the general principle that there are a diversity of conditions and circumstances that must be met in order for acne to develop.
+Furthermore, acne itself exists in multiple stages and can manifest in various forms.

 It is important that treatment understand and match this evolving nature of acne.
 Treatment should not depend on a single line of action to alleviate all symptoms but rather, should be developed as a specific regimen to treat one’s individual acne circumstances and symptoms.
 Additionally, it is important to note that given the chronic nature of acne, treatment should be ongoing even after symptoms lessen, so as to prevent any recurrence.